2.5.1 (October 13, 2020)

 TPC-H is focused on decision support systems (DSS) and that is not the use case we are exploring.

-This benchmark is about ingestion rate versus query response time.
-We have a single table with many columns of different data types.
-We want to measure how fast a database can ingest the records while, at the same time, allowing for responsive queries.
+We want to measure how fast a database can ingest the records while, at the same time, allowing for responsive queries:

 InterSystems IRIS is a hybrid database.
 As with traditional databases, it will also try to keep data in memory.
 But as thousands of records por second are coming in fast due to the ingestion work, the memory is purged very fast.
 This test allows you to see how InterSystems IRIS is smart about its cache when compared to other traditional databases and In Memory databases.
 You will see that: